orrisroot/tsneko/Readme.md

 <!-- then -->
 <script>
   let clean = tsneko.runWebDefault();
+  // optionally you can specify assets directory
+  // let clean = tsneko.runWebDefault('myServerDirectory');
+  // The directory should contain state images for neko
+  // i.e. myServerDirectory/still.gif, myServerDirectory/itch1.gif, etc.
+  // See example styles in 'example/assets'

   // some time later
   // call clean() to remove it from the document